 And, while it seems unlikely for now that lawyers would start changing prices on an automated basis that responds to a client’s previous legal need level, this is not an entirely out of this world idea.
 We already have some very good legal tech companies working on pricing analysis, can this be taken to the next level of automation?

 There are many ideas that come to mind once one starts to consider how insurance companies are focusing on data and in many ways living with a ‘continuous client relationship’, rather than an event-led one.
 Below is a summary of some of the companies involved in InsurTech adoption, either as supplier, users or new entrants.
-There isn’t space here to go into some of the new names mentioned below, but they are worth checking out even just to see what they are doing, for example TROV, the on-demand insurance supplier where ‘you can turn on and off protection at any time’.

 The report also provides a lot of discussion about how and when insure tech companies will get value out of this tech and how long insurance companies think it will take to change.
 These areas are backed up by a survey of insurance companies and related experts.